arangodb/docs/3.10/quick-start-on-premise.md

 The default installation contains one database `_system` and a user named `root`.

-Debian based packages and the Windows installer will ask for a password during the installation process.
-Red-Hat based packages will set a random password.
-For all other installation packages you need to execute
+Debian-based packages and the Windows installer ask for a password during the installation process.
+Red-Hat based packages set a random password.
+For all other installation packages, you need to execute the following:

 ```
 shell> arango-secure-installation
 ```

-This will ask for a root password and sets this password.
+This commands asks for a root password and sets it.

 {% hint 'warning' %}
 The password that is set for the root user during the installation of the ArangoDB